-There are many other placenames throughout Ireland that refer to Maeve!
+In addition to these three, many other place names throughout Ireland refer to Queen Maeve!

-We have an article about the meaning of all of the 32 county names in Ireland as well as the 4 Provinces of Ireland, if this interests you!
+We have an article about the meaning of all 32 county names and the 4 Provinces of Ireland, if this interests you!

 Queen Medb’s Grave

-The death of Queen Medb happened when Furbaide, son of Eithne and nephew of the warrior finally avenged his mother.
-Maine Athramail succeeded his mother as the king of Connacht.
+The death of Queen Medb happened when Furbaide, son of Eithne and Maeve’s nephew, finally avenged his mother.
+After her death, Maine Athramail succeeded his mother and took the throne as the King of Connacht.

-It is believed that Medb is buried in Miosgán Médhbh a tall stone cairn on the summit of Knocknarea in Co.
-Sligo.
-The legend says that she is buried upright facing her enemies, with her spear in her hand, ready to fight.
+It is believed that Medb is buried in Miosgán Médhbh, a tall stone cairn on the summit of Knocknarea in County Sligo.
+The legend says that she is buried upright, facing her enemies with her spear in her hand, and ready to fight.

-Other theories claim that the warrior queen is buried in County Roscommon in her hometown of Rathcroghan at a long low slab named Midguan Medb.
+Other theories claim that the warrior queen is buried in her hometown of Rathcroghan, County Roscommon, at a long, low slab named Midguan Medb.

-Queen Maeve makes a cameo appearance as a character in the Harry Potter universe as a famous witch on a chocolate frog card which is a trading card that depicts the most famous witches and wizards in the fictional universe.
+Queen Maeve makes a cameo appearance as a character in the Harry Potter universe.
+She appears as a famous witch on a chocolate frog card, a trading card that depicts the most famous witches and wizards in the fictional universe.

-A character called Queen Mab is a fairy referred to in William Shakespeare’s play Romeo and Juliet and may have been inspired by the Irish queen Maeve.
+Her likeness also appears in historical pieces.
+A character called Queen Mab is a fairy referred to in William Shakespeare’s play Romeo and Juliet.
+The character may have been inspired by the Irish Queen Maeve.

-The next time you go to visit your favourite ancient ruin, or walk into an old castle resort, take the time to appreciate the history behind these magnificent buildings.
-The stories, myths, and legends will not disappoint you as Ireland is filled with mythical and magical tales.
+The next time you visit your favourite ancient ruins or walk into an old castle resort, take the time to appreciate the history behind these magnificent buildings.
+The stories, myths, and legends will not disappoint you, as Ireland is filled with mythical and magical tales.